 Ivan Fischer is founder and Music Director of the Budapest Festival Orchestra.
 The partnership between Iván Fischer and his Budapest Festival Orchestra has proved to be one of the greatest success stories in the past three decades of classical music.
 Intense international touring and a series of acclaimed recordings for Philips Classics, later for Channel Classics have contributed to Iván Fischer's reputation as one of the world's most visionary and successful orchestra leaders.

-He has developed and introduced new types of concerts, „cocoa-concerts” for young children, „Midnight Music” concerts for students, „surprise” concerts where the programme is not announced, „one forint concerts” where he talks to the audience, open-air concerts in Budapest attracting tens of thousands of people.
-He has founded several festivals, including a summer festival in Budapest on baroque music and the Budapest Mahlerfest which is also a forum for commissioning and presenting new compositions.
+Both in Berlin and Budapest he has developed and introduced new types of concerts, „cocoa-concerts” for young children, „surprise” concerts where the programme is announced from the stage, „public dress rehearsals” where he talks to the audience, open-air concerts attracting tens of thousands of people and „staged concerts” combining concert and theatre.
+He has founded several festivals, including one composer marathons, the Budapest Mahlerfest which is also a forum for commissioning and presenting new compositions and the Bridging Europe Festival.

 As a guest conductor Fischer works with the finest symphony orchestras of the world.
 He has been invited to the Berlin Philharmonic more than ten times, he leads every year two weeks of programs with the Royal Concertgebouw Orchestra, and appears with leading US symphony orchestras, including the New York Philharmonic and the Cleveland Orchestra.